dextervorbe/Project-Me/README.md

 3. When you click on the link to the section about my work, the UI will scroll to the section with a titled image of my application

-4. The layout should be reponsive and adapt to other layout
+4. The layout should be responsive and adapt to other layout

 5. When presented with the application, the image should be larger in size than the others